the-astronot/the-astronot.github.io/assets/projects/shop_infrastructure.md

 # shop_infrastructure

 **Description:**
 Logging any and all progress/improvements made on my workshop.
-At some point will also keep inventory/catalog parts and tools for me so that I don't need to spend so much time lookign for them.
+At some point will also keep inventory/catalog parts and tools for me so that I don't need to spend so much time looking for them.

 **Hardware:**
 Constantly changing, always trying to get some more.